Ali-Cheikh/news-agent/readme.md

 # Agent Suite

+Build your own AI-powered daily digest agent.
+The included examples are just starting points — swap in your own RSS feeds and rules.

 A collection of independent AI-powered daily digest agents that fetch, deduplicate, rank, and deliver the most relevant stories from curated RSS feeds.
 Built with Node.js, Google Gemini, GitHub Actions, and optional email delivery through Resend.

 The entire system runs on free service tiers — no paid subscription is required.